XeroAPI/xero-node/docs/Invoices.md

 ### Supported functions

 * Create New Invoices
-* Retrieve Invoices (all, paginated, by ID, with 'where' clause)
+* Retrieve Invoices (all, paginated, by ID, by Contact IDs/Invoice Numbers/Statuses, or with 'where' clause)
 * Update Invoices

 These functions are explained further below.